Posted on 30th May, 2021

 In the long run, overprotecting your child will not only weaken your relationship with them but can also undermine their development towards adulthood.
 Here are a few advices that have worked in the past, for people that came to me seeking guidance in improving their parent-child relationships:

-It is perfectly fine to intervene in a social situation that is getting out of hand to protect your child but if you always intervene if they are having a disagreement with another child they will never learn how to handle difficult social situations by themselves and will always rely on you to help them.
-You should teach your child the basics of social interactions and have faith in their instincts.
-You can always ask for divine protection for them to be even safer.
+It is perfectly fine to intervene in a social situation that is getting out of hand to protect your child but if you always intervene if they are having a disagreement with another child they will have troubles in learning how to handle difficult social situations by themselves and will always rely on you to help them.
+My advice is to teach your child the basics of social interactions and have faith in their instincts.
+It doesn't hurt if you ask Spirit to protect them, for you to feel even safer.

 Better than always watching your child and warning them when a certain situation seems risky to you, try to teach them how to handle likely risky scenarios and what to do in seemingly dangerous situations.
 As they grow older they will be able to handle risky situations if they should occur.